codybronsell/readme-genarator/Develop/README.md

 #Title

-fan project
+fun project

 ##Description

-a project to help fans interact
+to makeing have fun easy

 ##Installation

-use link in read me to download
+just go to link in read me file

 ##Usage

-use to contact each other.
+use to interact with others

 ##Credits